skogsmaskin/tellstickr/README.md

 If you would like to contribute to this code, you are more than welcome to do so!

-## Code examples
+## Usage

 ### TellStickR::Core
 This is the binding to the telldus-core C library, with all functions and statics defined.

 ### TellStickR::Device
-Class for discovery and manipulation of devices.
+Class for easy discovery and manipulation of devices.

 ```
 devices = TellStickR::Device.discover
 device = devices.first
+# Turn it on
 device.on
+# Turn if off
 device.off
+# Make it ring (if supported)
 device.bell
 ```

 ### TellStickR::Sensor
-Class for discovery and reading sensors.
+Class for easy discovery and reading sensors.

 ```
 sensors = TellStickR::Sensor.discover